Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 So, despite its potential initial annoyances, particularly for beginners, I must commend Rosetta Stone for a learning method that I believe becomes increasingly effective over time.

 Let’s explore the third advantage: the additional resources that Rosetta Stone provides to learners alongside their standard curriculum.
-Among these resources, my favorite has to be the short stories.
+One of my favorites is the short stories.

 rosetta stone korean stories